Richard Coke Jr.

 Richard Coke Jr. (November 16, 1790 – March 31, 1851) was a nineteenth-century congressman and lawyer from Virginia.
-He was the uncle of politician Richard Coke.
+He was the uncle of politicians Richard Coke and Octavius Coke.

 Born in Williamsburg, Virginia, Coke pursued in preparatory studies as a young man.
-He graduated from the College of William and Mary, studied law and was admitted to the bar, commencing practice in Gloucester County, Virginia.
+He graduated from the College of William & Mary, studied law and was admitted to the bar, commencing practice in Gloucester County, Virginia.
 He owned slaves.
 He was elected a Jacksonian to the United States House of Representatives in 1828, serving from 1829 to 1833.
-Coke died at his plantation called "Abingdon Place" in Gloucester County, Virginia on March 31, 1851 and was interred in the family cemetery on the estate.
+Coke died at his plantation called "Abingdon Place" in Gloucester County, Virginia, on March 31, 1851, and was interred in the family cemetery on the estate.